■ Humanities /

 Professor Min Song opens a new chapter for various fields ranging from medicine to SNS with text mining.

 As data in various forms flood in our lives, increasingly more people are paying attention to big data, which indicates the efforts to analyze and use these data in the era of the Fourth Industrial Revolution.
 Utilization of data often goes beyond the business arena, to be used in developing new materials.
-For example, when a new medicine is developed, the massive amount of accumulated data regarding the effectiveness and functions of each material and the reactions of the human body help speeding up the process.
+For example, when a new medicine is developed, the massive amount of accumulated data regarding the effectiveness and functions of each material and the reactions of the human body help to speed up the process.
 After coming back to Korea, Professor Min Song at Yonsei University is investing his passion in improving the time and efficiency of the development of new medicines by pharmaceuticals through text mining technique, thereby creating new markets based on big data.

 Text mining refers to identifying significance in texts underlying mass data, by unraveling the interrelations and analyzing them.
 Professor Min Song at Yonsei University took interest in computation when he was an undergraduate student, who was studying in the Department of Library and Information Science.
 After completing his graduate studies in the U. S., he honed his skills in practice at Thomson Reuters, a Philadelphia-based firm, from 1999 to 2005 as a senior software engineer.
 Soon, he began to get recognized for his talents, and was hired as an assistant professor at the Information System Department at New Jersey Institute of Technology in 2006 to train future scholars and experts.
 “There was no Korean student in my class, and I felt sorry about it.
 That is why I instantly applied to this position when Yonsei University posted a job vacancy,” said Professor Song, recalling his days in New Jersey.